hamid-js/The-World-Wise/README.md

 # tho World Wise

-Hi .this poroject refactored by Hamid Hohamdi.
+Hi .this poroject refactored by Hamid Mohamdi.